Damianchii/css-interview/README.md

 ## ➡️ Have you used or implemented media queries or mobile specific layouts/CSS? | Czy korzystałeś lub wdrażałeś `media queries` lub układy/CSS dostosowane do urządzeń mobilnych?
 > Yes, i have.
 For example i'm transforming a stacked menu bar navigation into a fixed-bottom hamburger navigation

-> > Tak.
+> Tak.
 Na przykład przekształcam skumulowaną nawigację na pasku menu w stałą nawigację po hamburgerze

-## ➡️ Are you familiar with styling SVG?
+## ➡️ Are you familiar with styling SVG? | Czy jesteś oznajomiony z SVG ?

+> Yes, I use it a lot for icons
+> Tak, często uzywam go do ikon